 Here are the most critical areas to focus on in your first 90 days as Chief Product Officer:

 Assess the Situation With Curiosity

-Before you do anything with the product, you first need to understand what’s working and what’s not.
-Prior to implementing changes, go on a listening tour.
+Before you do anything with the product, you first need to understand who is your primary team, what’s working and what’s not.
+This means that prior to implementing changes, you need to go on a listening tour.

 - Find out everything you can about the immediate problems and uncover unknowns

-- Validate your assumptions and start to create a short-term roadmap
+- Validate your assumptions and start to create an outcome roadmap

 The goal is to look for quick wins and alignment with the new team.
 You want to discover areas of opportunity and identify things you can put into place fast to establish trust.
 Fix inefficiencies to create more bandwidth with the existing resources.
 This isn’t the time to think about who you’re going to hire or how to implement a brand new strategy—it’s all about understanding what’s been done to date, what works, what doesn’t, and how you can drive immediate impact with the existing team.